Eebru-gzy/DevOps-Docs/project7.md

   * NFS Server: 1 quantity.
 The server that hosts the web applications files as well as web logs for share between the web servers.
   * Database Server: 1 quantity.
 The server that the database would be on.
-  * Web Server: 3 quantity.
+  * Web Server: 3 quantities.
 The servers that host the web application.

 # **Step 1**
 ## **Initializing the NFS Server**